izored/rightclick-copyright/README.md

 # izored Copyright Tool

-Update yoru image's COPYRIGHTS ?
+Update your image's COPYRIGHTS ?
 Right-click and done.

 Tag your images with EXIF/IPTC/XMP copyright metadata with noob-friendly context menu shortcut.
 ---